-Standing over the stove as he scrambled some eggs, Tim hummed a soft song while he waited for the coffee to finish roasting.
+Standing over the stove as he made some toast, Tim hummed a soft song while he waited for the coffee to finish roasting.
 It was a strange sight for Bruce to walk in on, Tim was still wearing his pajamas and he still wasn’t fully awake at the moment, but Bruce appreciated the lack of stress or worry in Tim’s stance.
 He didn’t know how long it had been since Tim felt that at ease and Bruce knew that if they could make this much progress in a single day, in a few weeks he would have his son back.

-Eating some of the scrambled eggs while he planned out the best way to bring up the subject, Bruce waited until Tim was somewhat comfortable and began, “Tim there were some things we didn’t talk about last night, some things that didn’t come up.”
+Eating some of the assorted fruit while he planned out the best way to bring up the subject, Bruce waited until Tim was somewhat comfortable to begin the hard part of the conversation.
+“Tim, there were some things we didn’t talk about last night.
+Some things that didn’t come up.”

-Shaking his head at the vague question, Bruce promised, “Tim, no more beating around the bush.
-It’s about when your father found out about you being Robin.”
+“No more beating around the bush,” Bruce promised.
+“It’s about when your father found out about you being Robin.”

-The sad smile that made his way onto Tim’s face was enough for Bruce to want to throw Jack in the pit to give him a piece of his mind, but it was Tim’s answer that brought him back to reality.
+The sad smile that made his way onto Tim’s face was enough for Bruce to want to throw Jack in the pit to give him a piece of his mind, but it was Tim’s answer that brought him back to the present.
 “Yeah that’s what I thought.
 It was…it was rough.”

 Confused and aware that there was even more for him to learn, Bruce asked, “What does that mean, Tim?
 What don’t I know yet?”